 Another example would be fidget spinners.
 In 2017 everyone wanted to have one.
 Now nobody cares anymore.
 Absolutely no point in starting to sell them (unless you have a super innovative version and a brilliant marketing concept).
 This trend is over.

 As you can see, Google Trends can give you a perfect idea of how popular a topic or product is at the moment and how much potential there is for future sales.

-A second way to come up with popular products is using the Google Keywords Analysis tool.
+A second way to come up with popular products is by using the Google Keywords Analysis tool.
 You simply type in your product name under ‘Keyword Ideas’ and it will show you how many monthly searches that phrase gets.
 That is a nice indicator of how many people are interested in the product.
 It will also give you related keywords people are searching for.
-That might help you coming up with more ideas.
+That might help you come up with more ideas.

 A third way of finding rising products is to check out websites like Trendhunter or Cool Hunting.
 They often list new products that could become super popular.
 Perfect for sneaking around a bit.
 Just be aware that not all products you find there are great products for dropshipping.